-After few private showcases and small electronic festivals in Switzerland, SKy76 had the opportunity to present a new “live” formula at “La Datcha” venue / Lausanne (Switzerland), in 2013.
-His violonist friend was deeply involved and played a large part on the show and the wonderful female soprano from the last album also.
+After few private showcases and participations in various small Swiss electronic festivals, SKy76 had the opportunity to present a new “live” formula in 2013 at “La Datcha” in Lausanne (Switzerland), including his violinist friend and the soprano singer from the album “Close-Up”.